Railway colleges in the Soviet Union: Russian Federation

-The above universities often have branches in other cities.
-Railway trade schools, a "tekhnikum"="техникум", been taken in under the university umbrella and are now classified as branches of railway universities.
-The above websites often include pictures of campuses, students, etc. For full access to the websites (which includes class assignments, etc.) one usually needs an account (including password) which only the students, etc. may obtain.
+Railway trade schools (tekhnikums), been taken in under the university umbrella and are now classified as branches of railway universities.

 Russians today seem to be highly motivated to obtain a college education, even if the job prospects are not very good.
 It was thought by some that under capitalism, there would not be the surplus of college graduates that existed in the USSR.
 But it turns out that there is an even greater surplus today.

-Branches of the above railway colleges (incomplete))

-The following is for 2015.
-Not all of these organizations were branches during the Soviet period.